Ayueshi/Relive-HLL/README.md

-# The 3DashDemonList
+# relive hll list

-a list for 3Dash+ (and 3Dash 1.3 in the future)
+a list for relivegdps
-I *Redactedslair* is currently the only active maintainer of the list. there will soon be more active maintainers of the list soon.
+qn2h is currently the only active maintainer of the list.